AllenNeuralDynamics/harp.device.environment-sensor/software/python/README.md

 - `--mode` Read mode
     - `single`: Takes one reading, prints it to terminal, and exits
     - `events`: Polls events as they come in and print to terminal and file if provided
-    - `continuous`: Reads registers every 1.5 seconds and print to terminal and file if provided
+    - `continuous`: Reads registers every <update_interval_s> seconds and print to terminal and file if provided
 - `--file` Path to file to write output to.
 Optional.
 - `--device-yaml` Path to device yaml file.
 Optional, defaults to hardcoded values
+- `--update_interval_s` If in continuous mode, read registers with this period.
+Optional, defaults 1.5

 Examples: